sealfur/sealfur-com/src/about.md

 [^1]: WordPress is a very good content management system and I highly recommend it.
 It was much more than I need but you could do a lot worse than use WordPress for your own website.

+[^2]: Even though I'm using 11ty and github to build this website, the pages served to browsers will be HTML, CSS and Javascript in that order.
+If only the HTML loads, then all the information on the site should still be usable.